 A&A Studios has been using FOMA papers in our analog booths for over a decade.
 We had initially offered these papers for sale in 2012, but had very little interest despite the insanely low price at that time.
 Fast forward to 2023, the inevitable cessation of Slavich photobooth paper finally happened with the Russian/Ukraine war.
 With this occurrence, all manner of photobooth users and operators have been reaching out to A&A with questions about alternative paper options (sorry if we didn’t get back to you).
 As we have expressed many times before, we feel FOMA is the most feasible alternative option having an existing suitable paper product in production.
 For those holding out for Ilford and Kodak, or even ADOX, to provide a readymade roll product, don’t hold that breath too long.
-With Slavich paper stock exhausted, the reality of another producer making a readymade product within the next 12 months seems very unlikely (hopefully I’m proved wrong).
+With Slavich paper stock exhausted, the reality of another producer making a readymade product within the next 12 months seems very unlikely (hopefully I’m proved wrong - see update).
 Therefore, we have decided to offer our small stock of FOMA available for sale in limited quantities as a stop-gap measure for those with no other paper options.
 Due to limited stock, we cannot provide tester rolls.
 However, we can mail sample strips.
 See post here for a visual FOMA Sample.

-PURCHASING: We are making this paper available now so that people can start to test the FOMA product.
+We are making this paper available now so that people can start to test the FOMA product.
 This is really just a way to help our photobooth community during an uncertain time.
 We hope that in the near future there will be more FOMA rolls available at a better price than Slavich.
-As of 4/17/2023: We currently have a very limited stock of 250ft rolls (~375 strip count) available for sale at $225/roll + tax/ship.
+We currently have a very limited stock of 250ft rolls (~375 strip count) available for sale at $225/roll + tax/ship.
 To start, we are limiting sales to 2 rolls per person, on a first come first serve basis.
 More paper will be available as soon as we can get stock converted by our processor or get materials directly cut via FOMA.
 Pricing is subject to change based on paper and conversion costs.
 We are limiting stock so as many operators as possible can try to get this stock and experiment on their own and prevent hoarding.
 Check back for updates.

 **NOTE: Current stock varies in width from 1.5” to 1.625”.
 If you are not comfortable experimenting with your booth settings, please refrain from purchasing.
 This paper will require some effort to use as it is not as P sensitive as Slavich.
 You will need to roll your sleeves up.
 Processing info below.
 All sales are final.